hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed '2~3d' ecosystems.txt
 ```

-deletion also works with pattern matching.
+Deletion also works with pattern matching.
 If we want to delete all lines that contain the word `jungle` we can do:

 ```
 sed '/jungle/d' ecosystems.txt